unc-csxl/csxl.unc.edu/docs/widgets.md

 </mat-card>
 ```

-Now, the button is pressed, the organization clicked on will be *emitted* out to the component!
+Now, the *button is pressed*, the organization clicked on will be *emitted* out to the component!

 In our main component, we can now access this emitted variable using `$event`, like so:

+**organization-page.component.html**
 ```html
 <organization-card
   [organization]="organization"